JeffreyRiggle/my-site/content/blog/creating-text-adventures/index.md

 action triggered --> find all listeners --> call specific interface callback
 ```

-To make matters worse the actions had been written in an overkill way to have multiple callback handlers, but in practice there would only ever be one.
+To make matters worse, the design of these actions was overkill.
+These actions allowed multiple callback handlers, but in practice, there would only ever be one.

 This created ugly code like the following.